Texas A&M University

 Office of Graduate and Professional Studies

-The Texas A&M University Office of Graduate and Professional Studies offers a Dissertation Fellowship to support students in the dissertation phase of their degree program during the 2017-2018 academic year.
-This fellowship is intended to support doctoral students in the final analysis of the research topic and the final writing of the dissertation, and will be awarded to 10 students in the fall and 5 students in the spring who will graduate by August 2018 and December 2018, respectively.
+The Texas A&M University Office of Graduate and Professional Studies offers a Dissertation Fellowship to support students in the dissertation phase of their degree program during the 2018-2019 academic year.
+This fellowship is intended to support doctoral students in the final analysis of the research topic and the final writing of the dissertation, and will be awarded to 10 students in the fall and 5 students in the spring who will graduate by August 2019 and December 2019, respectively.
 This fellowship is NOT intended to finance data collection or the completion of doctoral coursework.
-Priority goes to doctoral students whose primary financial support for 2016-17 is NOT related to their research (e.g. GANT, GAL, GAT, Self-funded).
+Priority goes to doctoral students whose primary financial support for 2017-18 is NOT related to their research (e.g. GANT, GAL, GAT, Self-funded).
 Students who have funding related to their dissertation research will be least likely to receive this fellowship.
-Students who anticipate graduating by December 2017 will be least likely to recieve this fellowship.
+Students who anticipate graduating by December 2018 will be least likely to receive this fellowship.

 Instructions for Submittal